Juventus celebrate return of 'champion' Pogba

 "Pogba is back and we couldn't be happier."

-Pogba underwent his medical over the weekend and it is believed he has been offered a four-year deal which will earn him a reported eight million euros ($8.12 million) a season plus a potential two million euros in bonuses.
+Pogba underwent his medical over the weekend and has signed a four year deal which will earn him a reported eight million euros ($8.12 million) a season plus a potential two million euros in bonuses.

+"Juventus Football Club S.p.A. announces that it has signed a contract of employment with the player Paul Pogba," read the statement.

+"Juventus will incur ancillary costs of € 2.5 million, to be paid within 31 August 2022.

 He rejoins Juve after his contract with Manchester United expired at the end of last month, marking the end of a largely disappointing six years back in England.